dhollinden/todo-vue/README.md

 * create persistent navigation bar with navigation drawer for mobile
 * control access using navigation guards in Vue Router
 * host front end on AWS S3 and distribute with Cloudfront CDN
-* deploy Express API on AWS using Serverless
+* deploy Express back end on AWS using Serverless

 ### todo-list-4